nexiality/documentation/userguide/InstallingNexial.md

 ### Checking Browser Availability and Version
 1. **Internet Explorer** - Nexial at this time only supports Internet Explorer 9 or above.
 In the future we might consider older versions of Internet Explorer.
 Nexial however will support either 32 or 64 bit.
+2. **Microsoft Edge** - Built on the Chromium project, this is Microsoft's latest offering for Internet browser.
+   Nexial's support for Edge will be similar to that of Chrome (since both browsers are based on the same browser architecture).
-2. **Firefox** - as stated on Selenium's website: "..._Support for Firefox is the latest release, the previous release, the latest ESR release and the previous ESR release..._" However there is a high likelihood that older versions of Firefox will work as well.
+3. **Firefox** - as stated on Selenium's website: "..._Support for Firefox is the latest release, the previous release, the latest ESR release and the previous ESR release..._" However there is a high likelihood that older versions of Firefox will work as well.
 Support from Nexial team is provided on a case-by-case basis.
-3. **Chrome** - latest and almost all recent versions are supported.
-Older version can be supported via using the corresponding
-   <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads" class="external-link" target="_nexial_link">older versions of chrome driver</a>.
+4. **Chrome** - latest and almost all recent versions are supported.
+Older version can be supported via using the corresponding <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads" class="external-link" target="_nexial_link">older versions of chrome driver</a>.
-4. **Safari** - version 9 or above is supported, with the latest most likely to be most stable in terms of support.
+5. **Safari** - version 9 or above is supported, with the latest most likely to be most stable in terms of support.

 ### Starting Your First Project